-Malls: Nearby mega malls like Capital Square, Far East Square, China Square Central, Esplanade Mall, Chinatown Point, Marina Bay Sands and Central as well as many more others which have a myriad of amenities like eateries, retail shops, supermarkets and banks.
+Malls: Nearby mega malls like Capital Square, Far East Square, China Square Central, Lucky Chinatown, Chinatown Point, OG Building, Esplanade Mall, Marina Bay Sands, Central and many more others which have a myriad of amenities like eateries, retail shops, supermarkets and banks.
 For more shopping, dining and entertainment purposes you can drive down to the Orchard shopping district which is about less than 15 minutes’ drive away.

 Supermarkets: The nearest supermarkets is Sheng Siong supermarket at 52 Chin Swee Road, Cold Storage at China Square Central, NTUC Fairprice at Tanjong Pagar Plaza and Market Place Supermarket at Raffles City Shopping Centre.

-Healthcare: For medical consult, you can head to the nearby General Practitioner Clinics, Outram Polyclinic, Singapore General Hospital, Singapore National Eye Centre and National Heart Centre in the area to provide specialist healthcare services for the residents.
+Healthcare: For medical consult, General Practitioner clinics in the area, Bukit Merah Polyclinic, National Cancer Centre, National Heart Centre, Singapore National Eye Centre, National Dental Centre and Singapore General Hospital in the area to provide specialist healthcare services for you.

-Education: The nearby educational institutions around include Outram Secondary School and Singapore Management University.
+Education: The institutions nearby include Outram Secondary School and Singapore Management University.

 Conclusion6 Battery Road is definitely a highly sought after commercial building due to its strategic location and the myriad of facilities that is nearby.
 For more details, please contact the relevant personnel.